ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Install the Client (don't forget to finish the below).

-- Make changes documented in Release notes; You may wish to update the GUI before doing this (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))
+- Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))

 - Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.
-They may be performed along with the client tests.
+Theses are different from the client tests.

 - **upgrade** Ensure that the screens shots you take match the updates system